ciderale/qemu-nixos/README.md

 * [X] Enabling 9p based mount of host filesystem into the guest https://github.com/NixOS/nixpkgs/pull/122420
 * [ ] Run docker in NixOS and provide it to the host system
+* [ ] nixify the qemu-nixos.sh configuration script
+* [ ] keep nixpkgs of nixos-install and colmena in sync